MaxBHartman/maxbhartman.github.io/_projects/bernoulli_shift.md

 ## Overview

-This was a small project to visualize a simple dynamical system.
+This was a small project created for the ECE 598RE [home page](https://courses.grainger.illinois.edu/ECE598RE/fa2025/) to visualize a simple dynamical system.
 This interactive visualization demonstrates the Bernoulli shift map.
-The map is defined by $$x_{t+1} = 2x_t \pmod 1,$$ which is equivalent to shifting the binary representation of a number one position to the right.
+The map is defined by $$x_{t+1} = nx_t \pmod 1,$$.
 This visualization shows how tiny perturbations in initial conditions lead to exponential divergence over time.

 ## Interactive Demo